cronos-labs/hardhat-cronoscan/README.md

-# Hardhat Cronoscan plugin
+# Cronos Hardhat Contract Verification plugin

-Hardhat plugin for integration with Cronoscan's contract verification service.
+Hardhat plugin for integration with Cronoscan and Cronos Testnet Explorer's contract verification service.

-This plugin needs to be used in conjunction with the [hardhat-etherscan](https://www.npmjs.com/package/@nomiclabs/hardhat-etherscan) plugin (v3.1.0 or above).
+This plugin needs to be used in conjunction with the [hardhat-verify](https://www.npmjs.com/package/@nomicfoundation/hardhat-verify) plugin.

 ## Features

-Verify the source code for your Solidity contracts on [Cronoscan](https://cronoscan.com/).
+Verify the source code for your Solidity contracts on [Cronoscan](https://cronoscan.com/) and [Cronos Testnet Explorer](https://cronos.org/explorer/testnet3).

 ## Installation